ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Liveness means that if a DLT does not require (commercial) counterparties to constantly monitor its state to ensure that the state of the DLT is correct, then the BPI should not require a constant observation of its state either.

-[R13]	A Smart Bilateral MUST be censorship resistant.
+[R13]	A BPI MUST be censorship resistant.

 Censorship resistant means that a (commercial) counterparty can terminate a commercial transaction at any time without another counterparty or any Node of the DLT used to implement the BPI being able to stop the termination of the commercial transaction.

-[R14]	A Smart Bilateral MUST be able to provide privacy of the Buyer’s and the Seller’s data with respect to any party outside of the Smart Bilateral.
+[R14]	A BPI MUST be able to provide privacy of the (commercial) conterparties data with respect to any party outside of the BPI.

 ## 2.5 High-Level Functional Requirements